telerik/kendo-ui-core/docs/aspnet-mvc/helpers/chart/scaffolding.md

 ### Select the Scaffolder

-Select **Kendo UI Scaffolder** from the list of available scaffolders.
+Select **Kendo UI Scaffolder** from the list of available Scaffolders.

 **Figure 2.
 The Kendo UI Scaffolder**